-Washington University School of Medicine Physicians are conducting a clinical research study at Barnes-Jewish Hospital aimed to improve care for trauma patients.
-The research study is sponsored by The United States Department of Defense and is currently enrolling.
+Washington University School of Medicine Physicians have completed their clinical research study at Barnes-Jewish Hospital that aimed to improve care for trauma patients.

 Regulations created by the Federal government, (21 Code of Federal Regulations §50.24) state the conditions under which an exception from informed consent in emergency situations is allowed so that research can be done even when consent is not possible because of the nature and extent of the patient’s injuries.

-Once enrolled, researchers will inform the legally authorized representative (LAR) or proxy decision maker (PDM) of the research study to get consent for further blood samples and data collection.
-The LAR or PDM can refuse further blood and data collection or withdraw from the research study.
-In the event that an LAR or PDM chooses to withdraw the subject/patient from the research study, they will be counseled on the necessity for safety assessments to be conducted by the study team.
-If they still choose to withdraw the patient from study participation, they will be reminded that information already obtained up until withdraw will be maintained by the study team, but no further study procedures will be performed.
+Once enrolled, researchers informed the legally authorized representative (LAR) or proxy decision maker (PDM) of the research study to get consent for further blood samples and data collection.
+The LAR or PDM were allowed to refuse further blood and data collection or withdraw the patient from the research study.
+In the event that an LAR or PDM chose to withdraw the subject/patient from the research study, they were counseled on the necessity for safety assessments to be conducted by the study team.
+If they still chose to withdraw the patient from study participation, they were reminded that information already obtained up until withdraw will be maintained by the study team, but no further study procedures will be performed.